Skip to main content

 • Short video walkthroughs of completed projects

-• Behind-the-scenes clips of your team working
+• Behind-the-scenes clips of your crew at work

-• Customer testimonials (with permission)
+• Customer testimonials as quote graphics

 Nextdoor: The Neighborhood Network (Optional)

 Nextdoor is a neighborhood-based social network where residents discuss local issues, ask for recommendations, and connect with nearby businesses.
-It's built specifically for local, and home service businesses can do well here.
+It's built specifically for local, and home service businesses can do especially well here.

 How Nextdoor works: